Group actions with commensurated subsets, wallings and cubings: Property FW etc.

 \begin{prop} Let $G$ be a topological group. \begin{enumerate} \item If $G$ has uncountable cofinality, then $G$ has Property FW if and only it has Property FW'; \item if $G$ has countable cofinality, then $G$ does not have Property FW. \end{enumerate} \end{prop} \begin{proof}The first part immediately follows from Proposition \ref{cgco2}.
 For the second, if $G=\bigcup G_n$ with $(G_n)$ an nondecreasing union of proper open subgroups, then if $T=\bigsqcup G/G_n$ is endowed with the natural $G$-action and $x_n$ is its base-point, then $\{g_n\mid n\ge 0\}$ is commensurated but not transfixed. \end{proof}

 \begin{rem} If $G$ has countable cofinality (e.g.\ is discrete, infinitely generated and countable), it does not have Property FW by Proposition \ref{fwfwp}(\ref{fwwc}), while $G$ may have either Property FW' or not.
-For instance, no infinite countable locally finite group has Property FW' \cite{coh} (using the action of $G$ on itself), while the group $\SL_n(\Q)$ has Property FW' for all $n\ge 3$ \cite{Cor2}. \end{rem}
+For instance, no infinite countable locally finite group has Property FW' (by a result of D.\ Cohen \cite{coh}, using the action of $G$ on itself), while the infinitely generated group $\SL_n(\Q)$ has Property FW' for all $n\ge 3$ \cite{Cor2}. \end{rem}